Spademan binding: History

 In 1962, Dr. Richard Spademan took a job at the Tahoe Forest Hospital in Truckee, California.
 This was just after the 1960 Winter Olympics at the Squaw Valley Ski Resort, and traffic on the hill had increased as a result.
 In the early 1960s there were a number of quick-release binding systems on the market, but most of them required the user to bolt fittings to the toe and heel.
 Improperly assembled, or adjusted, these systems failed to release consistently.
 Spademan would later remark "Bindings were trash.
 We saw 150 fractures in a three-day weekend."

 Studying the problem, Spademan found three problems; bindings didn't release in the directions that caused problems, they didn't release under straight-line deceleration, and the adjustments were too complex.
 In particular, he noted that any forward fall, even to the sides, would jam the boot into the toe clips.
 This meant that a forward twisting fall would work against the fundamental action of the binding.
 Spademan desired a binding that had no toe piece, allowing the boot to slide forward unimpeded.
 His first attempt to solve these problems clipped to the sides of a plate at the heel, with no toe clip at all.
 However, this allowed the toe to move about too much, so a new toe clip was added to address this.
 He then noticed that the key to reducing injury would be to mount the ski over the tibial axis of the leg, below the calf.
 This would reduce torque on the knee and ankle when the ski rotated under the boot.
 This led to a new design with the binding mounted under the boot, and from there to the final Spademan design.
+However, Kansky v.
+Spademan Release System, Inc, 802 F.2d 440 (1st Cir.
+1986), was affirmed in favor of Kenneth Michael Kansky because of a double spiral fracture of non released bindings causing major permanent leg damage to Mr. Kansky before his leg had finished growing.

 Conventional bindings clamped onto the flange at the toe and heel of the boot, which were moulded into a roughly rectangular shape.
 The release action was controlled by cams in the binding, whose limited size limited the cams's size and travel.
 In the case of the Spademan, the boot plate itself was the cam surface, which gave the designers much more room to work with.
 Release directions could be adjusted simply by changing the shape of the plate, allowing the binding to release in any direction.
 This made the Spademan design dramatically safer than conventional systems; rental shops reported 1 fracture per 50,000 ski days with the Spademan, when the average was 1 in 20,000 (these numbers have since improved dramatically).